gvaibhav1734/tpds-hyperledger/README.md

 **getFoodGrainAsset**
 ----
-  Get Tuna from the blockchain with the actual status
+  Get food grain asset from the blockchain with the actual status

 * **URL**